duncantl/RTypeInference/notes.md

 becomes slightly harder, but this could be hidden by a set of helper methods for adding and querying the conditions.

+Storing conditional types as handler functions could make it harder for the compiler to inspect the types on each branch.
+Types may be stored as a literal value or as a call to construct the type (and this is not any different from when not using handler functions).
+A call to construct a type really just represents partial information: we know the type class but not its parameters.
+Is there a better way to handle this information?